-Yes, but you will need to have a U.S. address.
-If verification cannot be completed due to missing information, you may request a refund for the online notarization service fees.
+To complete the process, you need an SSN/ITIN or US residential address.
+If verification cannot be completed due to missing information, you may request a refund for the online notarization service fees, if you paid the $50 for it.

 No SSN or ITIN with a U.S. Address